tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_curl_with_petstore.md

 path1: /likeadeveloper.html
 ---

-Our [sample weather API](docapis_scenario_for_using_weather_api.html) doesn't allow you to use anything but a GET method, so for this exercise, we'll use the [petstore API from Swagger](http://petstore.swagger.io/) but without actually using the Swagger UI (which is something we'll [explore later](pubapis_swagger_intro.html)).
+Our [sample weather API](docapis_scenario_for_using_weather_api.html) doesn't allow you to use anything but a GET method, so for this exercise, to use other methods with curl, we'll use the [petstore API from Swagger](http://petstore.swagger.io/).
+However, we won't actually use the Swagger UI (which is something we'll [explore later](pubapis_swagger_intro.html)).
 For now, we just need an API with which we can use to create, update, and delete content.

 In this example, using the Petstore API, you'll create a new pet, update the pet, get the pet's ID, delete the pet, and then try to get the deleted pet.